jeremyButtler/freezeTB/README.md

 ## Easy way:

-download freezeTB from github, then use the `macInstall` script to install dependencies and freezeTB.
+Download freezeTB from github and then use the `macInstall` script to install dependencies and freezeTB.

+Open a terminal (apps->terminal).
+Then copy the code beneath into the terminal and hit enter/return.

 ```
 cd ~/Downloads